${\mathrm G}_2$-structures with parallel skew-symmetric torsion

-In this situation, as we will show, a complete local classification is possible, up to naturally reductive spaces, Riemannian manifolds with $\G_2$-holonomy and nearly parallel $\G_2$-manifolds.
-For these three classes of manifolds many examples are known and at least for $\G_2$-holonomy and nearly parallel $\G_2$-manifolds a classification seems not feasible.
+In this situation, assuming that the torsion of this connection is parallel, a complete local classification is possible, up to naturally reductive spaces, Joyce manifolds (i.e. Riemannian manifolds with holonomy equal to $\G_2$) and nearly parallel $\G_2$-manifolds.
+For these three classes of manifolds many examples are known and at least for Joyce manifolds and nearly parallel $\G_2$-manifolds a classification seems not feasible.
 Naturally reductive $7$-dimensional homogeneous spaces have been recently classified by Storm \cite{S20}.
 However, it is not clear in which cases the holonomy algebra of the canonical homogeneous connection is contained in $\mathfrak{g}_2$.
-As a byproduct of our classification in the $\G_2$-case we also obtain a classification for connections with parallel skew-symmetric torsion and holonomy contained in $\SU(3)$.
+As a byproduct of our classification in the $\G_2$-case, we also obtain a classification for connections with parallel skew-symmetric torsion and holonomy contained in $\SU(3)$.

 A related classification result was obtained by Friedrich in \cite{F07}.
 He considered the special case of cocalibrated $\G_2$-manifolds, i.e. with coclosed $\G_2$-form, assuming non-abelian holonomy and also in most cases assuming the manifolds to be complete and simply-connected.